Checkmate: King and queen

 The winning side must be careful to not stalemate the opposing king, whereas the defender would like to get into such a position.
-There are two general types of stalemate positions that can occur, which the stronger side must avoid.
+There are five general types of stalemate positions that can occur, which the stronger side must avoid.
+The first two are more common.

 King and rook

 The first diagram shows the basic checkmate position with a rook, which can occur on any edge of the board.
 The black king can be on any square on the edge of the board, the white king is in opposition to it, and the rook can check from any square on the rank or file (assuming that it cannot be captured).
 The second diagram shows a slightly different position where the kings are not in opposition but the defending king must be in a corner.

 With the side with the rook to move, checkmate can be forced in at most sixteen moves from any starting position.
 Again, see Wikibooks – Chess/The Endgame for a demonstration of how the king and rook versus king mate is achieved.

 In the third diagram position, White checkmates by confining the black king to a rectangle and shrinking the rectangle to force the king to the edge of the board: